-In the fall of 2014, conditions arose that threw me out of my conventional life, job, and home on to the road full time with cameras, a laptop, my dog Henry and little else.
+In the fall of 2015, conditions arose that drew me out of my conventional life and onto the road full time, with cameras, a laptop, my dog Henry and little else.

 My Bay Area rent had soared beyond my means just as the seeds of this project were taking root, and I felt propelled to give up my apartment and sell what I owned in order to downsize to fit my Jeep, live full time on the road, and commit fully to the explorations reflected now in the project’s forthcoming (2020) first book and film.